DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-04_examples-of-generative-design/01-02-04-01_mars-innovation-district-of-toronto.md

 * daylight
 * views to the outside

 The designers then created an algorithm to measure how any given floor plan can be measured against each of the stated goals above.
-Known as _`evaluators`_, these algorithms represents the _`analyse`_ & _`rank`_ stages of the generative process.
+Known as _`evaluators`_, these algorithms represents the _`analyse`_ and _`rank`_ stages of the generative process.

 After the algorithms were formulated, the computer used them to evaluate each of the designs generated in the previous stage against the defined goals.